Reincarnation: Origins

 The origins of the notion of reincarnation are obscure.
-Discussion of the subject appears in the philosophical traditions of India.
+Discussion of the subject appears in the philosophical traditions of Ancient India.
 The Greek Pre-Socratics discussed reincarnation, and the Celtic druids are also reported to have taught a doctrine of reincarnation.

-Early Jainism, Buddhism, and Hinduism
+Early Hinduism, Buddhism, and Jainism

-The concepts of the cycle of birth and death, Saṁsāra, and liberation partly derive from ascetic traditions that arose in India around the middle of the first millennium BCE.
-The first textual references to the idea of reincarnation appear in the Upanishads of the late Vedic period (c.
+The concepts of the cycle of birth and death, saṁsāra, and liberation partly derive from ascetic traditions that arose in India around the middle of the first millennium BCE.
+The first textual references to the idea of reincarnation appear in the Rigveda, Yajurveda and Upanishads of the late Vedic period (c.
 1100 – c.
-500 BCE), predating the Buddha and the Mahavira.
+500 BCE), predating the Buddha and Mahavira.
 Though no direct evidence of this has been found, the tribes of the Ganges valley or the Dravidian traditions of South India have been proposed as another early source of reincarnation beliefs.

-The idea of reincarnation, Saṁsāra, did not exist in the early Vedic religions.
-The early Vedas do not mention the doctrine of Karma and rebirth but mention the belief in an afterlife.
+The idea of reincarnation, saṁsāra, did exist in the early Vedic religions.
+The early Vedas mention the doctrine of karma and rebirth.
 It is in the early Upanishads, which are pre-Buddha and pre-Mahavira, where these ideas are developed and described in a general way.
+The earliest layers of Vedic text incorporate the concept of life, followed by an afterlife in heaven and hell based on cumulative virtues (merit) or vices (demerit).
+However, the ancient Vedic rishis challenged this idea of afterlife as simplistic, because people do not live equally moral or immoral lives.
+Between generally virtuous lives, some are more virtuous; while evil too has degrees, and the texts assert that it would be unfair for people, with varying degrees of virtue or vices, to end up in heaven or hell, in "either or" and disproportionate manner irrespective of how virtuous or vicious their lives were.
+They introduced the idea of an afterlife in heaven or hell in proportion to one's merit.

 Detailed descriptions first appear around the mid-1st millennium BCE in diverse traditions, including Buddhism, Jainism and various schools of Hindu philosophy, each of which gave unique expression to the general principle.

+The Purananuru, part of Sangam literature (ancient Tamil literature) contains several mentions of rebirth and moksha.
+The text explains Hindu rituals surrounding death such as making riceballs called pinda and cremation.
+The text states that good souls get a place in Indraloka where Indra welcomes them.